-Kentucky Educational Television (KET) is offering travel reimbursements for media arts workshops at KET Network Center in Lexington during the spring 2018 semester.
-The goal of the program is to help schools implement the Kentucky Academic Standards for Arts in media arts.
+Kentucky Educational Television is offering travel reimbursements for media arts workshops at KET Network Center in Lexington during the 2018-2019 school year.

 The Louisville Zoo offers educational experiences that provide an opportunity for students to discover natural phenomena in an immersive learning environment.
 The zoo’s education department strives to make each educational experience an extension of the classroom.

 PBS LearningMedia offers several tools and tips teachers can use in their classrooms, as well as Google Classroom Integration:

 Teachers in grades 5-12 may register their students to participate in the Stock Market Game, an interactive, educational simulation and competition that teaches personal finance, economics, technology and team-building skills and can be used in mathematics, reading, writing, economics, social studies and business classes.

 In the wake of recent school shootings, the U.S. Secret Service National Threat Assessment Center (NTAC) has launched an initiative to provide updated research and guidance to school personnel, law enforcement and other public safety partners on the prevention of school-based violence.

 The Kentucky Department of Education has made the 2018 installment of positive behavioral intervention and support video modules available to educators.